 - Issuing Authority – Maryland Department of Health and Mental Hygiene

-- Requirements – You need to submit Statement of Compliance with Worker’s Compensation Act along with relevant information regarding seating capacity at the facility and facility specific information to qualify for the Liquor business license in Maryland.
+- Requirements – You need to submit a Statement of Compliance with Worker’s Compensation Act along with relevant information regarding seating capacity at the facility and facility specific information to qualify for the Liquor business license in Maryland.

 Alcohol Serving at Restaurant or other places